Go Team Green

 .
 All Green Fee funds will be donated to local groups working toward environmental health.
 In 2010, racers contributed over $3,000 toward the Green Fee which is a phenomenal response.
 Thank you racers for helping to keep Whatcom County a great place to live and recreate.
 Please see notes below on how the Green Fee will be allocated in 2012.

-This year the funds raised be being "green" will be distributed as follows:
+This year, a portion of the funds raised be being "green" will be distributed as follows:

-- 1/3 will be given to the Girl Scouts of Whatcom County who greatly contribute to the success of event recycling by serving as the Recycle Monitors on race day; as a recipient of the 2011 Green Fee, $1,200 was allocated to participating troops and they used these funds to help promote their programs.
+- to the Girl Scouts of Whatcom County who greatly contribute to the success of event recycling by serving as the Recycle Monitors on race day

 Thank you for helping this event and our community stay green!